renoirb/site/static/talks/Achieve-consistent-deployments-leveraging-packaging/slides.md

 1. Give yourself tools to **work locally**

 --
-2. Build from vanilla, set a "*base*" system, ...
+2. Build from vanilla set a "*base*" system, ...

 --
 3. **NO** manual operations